ultraio/docs-blockchain/docs/guides/Uniq Factory Management/factory-purchase-options-examples.md

 ```
 :::

-Purchasing from such a purchase option requires user to specify which Uniqs he is willing be give up.
-Here assume token 123 is from factory 43 and token 124 is from factory 44.
-Note how the `strategy` matches the value of the purchase option
+Purchasing from such a purchase option requires the user to specify which Uniqs the user is willing to be given up.
+Here, assumes token 123 is from factory 43 and token 124 is from factory 44.
+Note how the `strategy` matches the value of the purchase option.

 ::: details purchase.a
 ```sh